Getting a diagnosis

 If you are unsure if you have a disability and are unable to speak to a doctor, contact a member of the Disability team.
 The university cannot offer you a diagnosis, but they can give advice.

 Get a diagnosis

 A specific learning difficulty refers to a difference or difficulty with particular aspects of learning.The most common SpLDs include:

 You can attend our 'Am I Dyslexic?' workshop.

 If you suspect you have a SpLD, you will need a formal assessment.

 - conducting a PATOSS search

 - using the British Psychological Society (BPS) list of chartered psychologists

-- If you are in Bristol, you can choose from the SpLD assessors list (Office document, 58kB).
+- or, if you are in Bristol, you can choose from the SpLD assessors list (Office document, 59kB)

 Cost of SpLD assessments: